BepisPoggoLoco/RF-Jammer/README.md

 I used the following diagrams to hookup the core components, using 3.3V/GND rails in order to reduce the complexity of the circuit.
 Ultimately the arrangement of this device's wiring is up to your creativity.

-## Important
+***Important***

-For the nRF24L01's, make sure **both** modules share the same connection to MOSI, IRQ, SCK and MISO pins.
+Make sure **both** nRF24's share the same connection to MOSI, IRQ, SCK and MISO.
 Alternatively, make sure each module's CSN and CE pins are connected to differing digital pins on your Arduino.
-To match with the software, one module should be assigned pins 9 and 8 (CE, CSN) while the other should be assigned 7 and 6 (CE,CSN)
+To match with the software, one module should be assigned pins 9 and 8 <sub>CE, CSN</sub> while the other should be assigned 7 and 6 <sub>CE, CSN</sub>

 ![nRF24L01+PA+LNA](https://lastminuteengineers.com/wp-content/uploads/arduino/v2/Arduino-Wiring-Fritzing-Connections-with-nRF24L01-PA-LNA-External-Antenna-Wireless-Module.png)